Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 Alternative cache strategy

-You might want to update the internal memory cache as soon as the newly downloaded
+You might want to update the internal memory cache when the newly downloaded translations are available.
+Always update all entries so that the updated policy can also be omitted.

 func getCustomCache() -> TXCache {